 Now let’s look at the MOUTH diphthong aw followed by schwa.
 Here is chef Sam Clark saying sourdough with an unsmoothed awə in sour:

 Nicely demonstrating the optionality of smoothing, he also produces the word in a smoothed version with saː in sour:

 The first part of this word sounds like a longish pronunciation of the word sad:

-When the FACE diphthong is immediately followed by schwa, the sequence is optionally smoothed into a lengthened version of the diphthong’s first element, DRESS, creating the long SQUARE vowel.
-Here is UCL’s Prof. Mark Miodownik saying thinner layers with a FACE-schwa sequence in layers:
+Next, the FACE diphthong ɛj followed by schwa.
+Here is UCL’s Prof. Mark Miodownik saying thinner layers with an unsmoothed sequence ɛjə in layers:

-When the GOAT diphthong is immediately followed by schwa, there is no difference between the effects of old smoothing and those of the newer kind.
-Since GOAT begins with schwa, the result either way is a long schwa, i.e. the NURSE vowel.
-Here is John Wells saying lowered with such a monophthong:
+When the GOAT diphthong is immediately followed by schwa, there is no difference between the effects of old RP smoothing and those of the newer kind.
+Since GOAT begins with schwa, the result either way is a long schwa, ie the NURSE vowel.
+Here is RP speaker John Wells saying lowered with a smoothed əː vowel:

 Words in the NEAR set are often pronounced as sequences of FLEECE + schwa.
 FLEECE itself is a narrow diphthong ɪj, so that near may be pronounced nɪjə.
 When this undergoes contemporary smoothing, it produces a long version of the first element, ɪː.
 The hɪjə pronunciation of here can be heard from Prof Mark Miodownik saying here a carbon fibre composite is being made: